walkthru/next/walkthru/walkthru-intro/config.md

 file: walkthru/walkthru-intro/config.json
 ---

-Each walkthru will also require a config file like this.
+Each walkthru will also require a JSON config file like this one.

 Let's take a look at the important parts.